Iris Mittenaere Photos: See Pictures And Video Of Miss Universe 2017 Winner, A 24-Year-Old From France Who Became First European Winner In 27 Years

 “Iris Mittenaere was born North of France in a town called Lille.
 Mittenaere has kept herself busy the last 5 years by pursuing her degree in Dental Surgery.
 Besides dental school, Mittenaere has always been fond of extreme sports, travelling the world and cooking new French dishes.”

 Mittenaere represented Nord-Pas-de-Calais at the Miss France 2016 competition before representing her country at Monday’s Miss Universe competition.
 And Mittenaere’s win was a historic one, as she became the first European winner since 1990, when Norway’s Mona Grud took home the crown.
+It was also the first Miss Universe winner from France since 1953, breaking a 63-year drought.

-Photos of Mittenaere went viral almost immediately after host Steve Harvey announced her as the Miss Universe 2017 winner, with her name becoming a trending topic on Twitter almost immediately.
+Photos of Mittenaere went viral immediately after host Steve Harvey announced her as the Miss Universe 2017 winner, with her name becoming a trending topic on Twitter almost instantly.

 I mean, just look at her.. ???????? #MissUniverse #France #irismittenaere #missuniversefrance pic.twitter.com/fRGEH2rZBC